So, you want to know how to write a good newsletter.

 Stories help subscribers emotionally relate to your business, it’s message, and product.
 You can get a story in three different ways: stating your own experience, sourcing someone else’s story, or crafting a fictional tale.

-A personal story is effective because you can tie it into a newsletters topic.
+A personal story is effective because you can tie it into writing a newsletter article effortlessly.
 Let’s say that your promoting an e-book on affiliate marketing you recently published.

 If you don’t have any stories to share, there’s nothing wrong with using someone else’s.
 Publications, specifically news outlets, do this every day.
 Everyone loves a good story, but it doesn’t have to directly be yours.